 No. Similar approaches exist — LLMLOOP, SELF-REFINE, and various review-loop scripts.
 The idea of iterating on AI output isn’t new.
 But checkloop is specifically designed for the “walk away and come back to better code” workflow: autonomous, multi-dimensional, with configurable review levels, convergence detection, and live progress streaming.

 Each check is a full Claude Code session — reading files, making edits, running tests.
-A basic-tier run (6 checks) on a medium-sized project typically uses 200K–500K tokens.
-Thorough (10 checks) or exhaustive (17 checks) with multiple cycles can easily reach several million tokens.
+A basic plan run (5 checks) on a medium-sized project typically uses 200K–500K tokens.
+Thorough (15 checks) or exhaustive (23 checks) with multiple cycles can easily reach several million tokens.
 Multi-cycle exhaustive runs on large codebases can burn through a significant portion of a daily API budget.

-I usually kick off runs right before bed or when stepping away from the keyboard.
-The tool is designed to run unattended, and this way it doesn’t compete with tokens you need for interactive work during the day.
+I often kick off runs right before bed or when stepping away from the keyboard.
+The tool is designed to run unattended, but can burn through a lot of tokens.
+Pay attention to your token useage.

 When to use it